Up-to-date information about COVID-19 in Pennsylvania, including a data dashboard and how to help stop the spread.

 May be able to assist homeowners and renters who are experiencing financial hardship due to the COVID-19 pandemic.

 May be able to assist State College Borough residents with rent, mortgage, or utility bills.

-All routes are back to their regular schedule.
 All riders are required to wear a mask and social distance.
 Bus services to Clinton County will end December 31.

 On August 22, 2020, CATA reverted back to a COVID-19 adjusted full-service schedule.
 They require all passengers to wear face coverings while waiting for or riding on CATA vehicles and social distance when and where possible.

 The food pantry is available Mondays, Wednesdays, and Fridays from 9:30 a.m. to 11:30 a.m. and 1:00 p.m. to 2:30 p.m.

 Provides grocery distribution to eligible residents in the State College area.